FlyingHat404/TokCom/README.md

 ```bash
 python task_align.py
 ```
 - Checkpoints will be saved in `checkpoint/xxx.pth` (create the folder beforehand).
+We also provide the Rounds vs. Loss and T-SNE pictures of different contrastive temperature for the alignment stage.
 - Visualization:
   - Temperature comparison
     ![](imgs/Temp.png)